AlmaCookBook/AlmaCookBook.github.io/docs/recipes/alphafold3.md

 `$HOME` - is the path to the directory where you are running AlphaFold3 from

-`<MODEL_PARAMETERS_DIR>`- path to your downloaded model parameters
+`<MODEL_PARAMETERS_DIR>` - path to your downloaded model parameters

 `<DATABASES_DIR>` - path to your database

-*Important notes:*
+*Important note:*

-1) `/data/rds/DIT/SCICOM/SCRSE/shared/singularity/alphafold3.sif` is a path that contains the AlphaFold3 singularity image to be used by everyone in the institute.
+* `/data/rds/DIT/SCICOM/SCRSE/shared/singularity/alphafold3.sif` is a path that contains the AlphaFold3 singularity image to be used by everyone in the institute.
 If you would like to build your own, follow the next section on "What you need to build Alphafold3 Docker image yourself".

-2) You need to request the access to model parameters yourself using the [following form](https://docs.google.com/forms/d/e/1FAIpQLSfWZAgo1aYk0O4MuAXZj8xRQ8DafeFJnldNOnh_13qAx2ceZw/viewform).

-3) You will need to fetch for the database yourself using the `fetch_databases.sh` script that comes with the cloned repo

 There are various flags that you can pass to the run_alphafold.py command, to list them all run python run_alphafold.py --help.
 Two fundamental flags that control which parts AlphaFold3 will run are: